exploretariq/ebi-persons-api/readme.md

 6. DB Connection pooling is not yet done.
 7. Integration with code analysis tool like Sonar.
 8. Better Java Documentation.
+9. Application api is scalable but it is not properly distributed since embedded in-memory database is used.